-Leah Schick is a third-year student at the Temple University Boyer College of Music majoring in Music Education with Violin concentration.
+Leah Schick is a fourth-year student at the Temple University Boyer College of Music majoring in Music Education with Violin concentration.
 Leah has studied violin for sixteen years and has been a member of Music Training Center’s violin faculty since 2013.

 In addition to violin, Leah studied classical piano and classical voice for seven years.
 Leah was featured in the Philadelphia Inquirer for her work as founder and director of the Presby Singers choir, which she has been directing since 2014.
 She enjoys teaching classical violin and general music to students of all ages.